pureconfig/pureconfig/README.md

 ## Contribute

-`pureconfig` is a free library developed by several people around the world.
+PureConfig is a free library developed by several people around the world.
 Contributions are welcomed and encouraged.
 If you want to contribute, we suggest to have a look at the [available issues](https://github.com/melrief/pureconfig/issues) and to talk with us on the [pureconfig gitter channel](https://gitter.im/melrief/pureconfig?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).

-`pureconfig` supports the [Typelevel](http://typelevel.org/) [code of conduct](http://typelevel.org/conduct.html) and wants all of its channels (Gitter, GitHub, etc.) to be welcoming environments for everyone.
+PureConfig supports the [Typelevel](http://typelevel.org/) [code of conduct](http://typelevel.org/conduct.html) and wants all of its channels (Gitter, GitHub, etc.) to be welcoming environments for everyone.